DevelopmentArc/react-indepth/patterns/higher_order_components.md

 export default formGroupBuilder;
 ```

 The Component will be the instance we want to wrap in our form group.
-In function, we create a new React Component and then generate/return an Element instance of the component using the config as props.
+In the function, we create a new React Component and then return an Element instance using the config as props.

 ```javascript
 const FormGroup = React.createClass({